kyma-project/btp-manager/docs/user/03-10-preconfigured-secret.md

 > If you modify or delete the `sap-btp-manager` Secret, it is modified back to its previous settings or regenerated within up to 24 hours.

 The cluster ID represents a Kyma service instance created in a particular subaccount and allows for its identification.
 You can view the cluster ID in the SAP BTP cockpit:
-* In the list of instances as your Kyma service instance's scope
 * In the `sap-btp-manager` Secret
 * In the `sap-btp-operator-config` ConfigMap